demiurgente/kafka-stream-aggregator/readme.md

 # Aggregate Kafka Streams in Rust
 ## Description
-This project contains a solution for the technical assignment provided by **D2X**.
-The text version of the assignment can be accessed in [this pdf file](./resources/D2X-DataStreamingAssignment.pdf).
 In brief project is supposed to set up a streaming processing application in Rust that can:
 - gather raw events as they come in from a web socket source  into the Kafka queue
 - pull data out from raw events and compute a metric over the period (i.e. Moving Average)
 - add a sink that would stream raw events using the JDBC driver to Postgres for persistence